scribe-security/docs/docs/CLI/valint/README.md

 ### Use cases
 The verify artifact module can be used to enforce compliance with specific supply chain requirements, such as:

-* Images must be signed using and produced signed CycloneDX SBOM.
+* Images must be signed and produce a CycloneDX SBOM.
 * Images must be built by a CircleCI workflow and produce a signed SLSA provenance.
 * Tagged sources must be signed and verified by a set of individuals or processes.
 * Released binaries must be built by Azure DevOps on a specific git repository using unsigned SLSA provenance.